rohit-ambre/superduperdb-website/pitch.md

 ---

-## Current solutions don’t enable efficient interoperability between data and models
+## Current solutions highly limit and hamper development and deployment of AI

-- Data preparation and preprocessing causes huge overhead
+- Huge operational and infrastructure overhead from injestion to deployment
-- No intelligent information lookup on the fly by the model
+- Not ready for the latest AI advances
-- No handling of new data points (streaming)
+- No efficient interoperability between data and models

----

-## Companies do not own their data and AI

-**Companies want**

-- 100% control over their infrastructure and deployments
-- To avoid vendor lock-in by cloud and SaaS providers
-- Transparency & auditability over what happens with their data

 ---